RISHABH12005/UIUX/README.md

 ---

-## *About HTML*
+## *HTML (HyperText Markup Language)*
-HTML (HyperText Markup Language) is the backbone of web development, used to structure the content of web pages.
+The backbone of WebD, used to structure the content of web pages.

 - Defines the structure & organization of web content.
 - Allows inclusion of text, images, links, multimedia.